Frequently Asked Questions

 If you’re interested in studying abroad during an academic semester, you should work with MISTI to find a program that is an appropriate fit.
 Once a program has been approved, you will receive a form to be signed by us at SFS, stating that you have been counseled on how studying abroad can affect your financial aid and billing.

-We consider each financial aid application on a case-by-case basis within our general guidelines for awarding need-based financial aid.
+We consider each financial aid application on a case-by-case basis within our general guidelines for offering need-based financial aid.
 While we don’t negotiate financial aid or match another school’s offer, we’re always willing to talk with students and families who are concerned that they can’t afford MIT with their award.

-If you decide you need to appeal your financial aid award, we ask that you reach out to your financial aid counselor.
+If you decide you need to appeal your financial aid offer, we ask that you reach out to your financial aid counselor.
 After this initial conversation, we may ask you to complete a supplemental form such as the Parents’ Estimated Annual Year Income Statement or the Monthly Cash Flow Statement.

-We take your travel expenses into account when determining your financial aid award.
+We take your travel expenses into account when determining your financial aid offer.
 However we don’t provide funds directly for your travel, as we expect you to use your parent and/or student contribution for this type of expense.

 We never bill you directly for your parent and student contributions.
 These are the resources we expect you to have to pay for your MIT education.
 We bill you for MIT charges such as tuition, fees, and on-campus housing and meal plans.
 You use your parent and student contributions to cover these charges when billed, as well as cover out-of-pocket expenses such as books, supplies, personal expenses, and travel.